digiexe-official/Reviews/reviews/thinkific review.md

 ### Marketing & Insights

-It’s got landing pages that practically sell themselves, email automation to keep students in the loop, and analytics to see what’s working.
+It has landing pages that practically sell themselves, email automation to keep students informed, and analytics to track what’s working.
 Data nerds, rejoice!

 ## Pricing Breakdown